andrsschultz/Zotero2Remarkable/README.md

 ### Basic Usage

 1. **Export your Zotero library**:
-   - In Zotero, select items or collections
+   - In Zotero, select collection to be synced
-   - Go to File → Export Library
+   - Right click → Export Collection
-   - Choose "Better BibTeX" format (or standard BibTeX)
+   - Choose "Better BibLaTeX" or "Better BibTeX" format
-   - Save as `send2remarkable.bib` in the project directory
+   - Save as `send2remarkable.bib` in the project directory (or any other file name. in this case make sure to update the paths in watch.bib accordingly. see below)

 2. **Run the sync**:
    ```bash